David D. Kuhn

 - B.S., Mathematics, Saint Lawrence University, 2000

-2012 - present Assistant Professor and Extension Specialist, Department of Food Science and Technology Virginia Tech, Blacksburg, VA
+2012 - 2018 Assistant Professor and Extension Specialist, Department of Food Science and Technology Virginia Tech, Blacksburg, VA

 2010 - 2012 Research Assistant Professor, Department of Food Science and Technology Virginia Tech, Blacksburg, VA

-December 2007 - Present Research Associate, Department of Food Science and Technology Virginia Tech, Blacksburg, VA
+December 2007 - 2010 Research Associate, Department of Food Science and Technology Virginia Tech, Blacksburg, VA

 August 2003 - December 2007 Graduate Research Assistant, Department of Civil and Environmental Engineering Virginia Tech, Blacksburg, VA

 August 2001 - May 2003 K12 Problem Based Learning Project Fellow, Department of Civil and Environmental Engineering, Clarkson University, Potsdam, NY

 May 2000 - August 2000 Consultant, A.E.
 Hodsdon Consulting, Waterville, ME

 May 1998 - January 2000 (summer and winter breaks) Environmental Laboratory Technician, Northeast Laboratory Services Winslow, ME